hpsee/askci-term-template/README.md

-# library/term
+# term

 <!--
+    This is a comment block that won't show up in rendered markdown.
-    The header above should have library/<term>, where term is the concept or term that this documentation is about.
+    The header above should have the term you are defining, where term is the concept or term that this documentation is about.
 -->

 <!--
     How to work on this file?
-    1. All changes should be done via pull request to run checks
-    2. By default, we use GitHub actions, but other services can be added
-    3. When a merge is made to master, the CI / (or a webhook) will update the latest documentation on the server.
+    1. You can update and request review for this file when you are authenticated from the AskCI server term page
+    2. You can also update the file as you would with git, if the repository is connected a merge to master will update the server.
+    3. See https://vsoch.github.io/askci/docs/respository-spec for more details
 -->